MicrosoftEdge/MSEdgeExplainers/PerformanceNavigationTiming for User Agent Launch/explainer.md

 In the text of the specification, we propose adding a new `historyHandling` type called **`launch`** that can be used in the _optional_ `historyHandling` parameter instead of the value `default` by default in the case where the browser is navigating from a cold-start scenario.
 We would propose ammending Step #6 to read:
 > If historyHandling is "default" **_or "launch"_**, and any of the following are true:

 Because the history handling property is marked as optional, this should make the new type interoperable with the default value of `default`.
-This would allow us to map the `useragent_launch` type to the `launch` type specified in HTML.
+This would allow us to map the `navigate_during_user_agent_launch` type to the `launch` type specified in HTML.

 ## Privacy and Security Considerations